leopard-ai/betty/README.md

-Once we define all optimization problems and the hierarchical dependencies between them with, respectively, the `Problem` class and the `Engine` class, all complicated internal mechanisms of MLO such as gradient calculation and optimization execution order will be handled by Betty.
+Once we define all optimization problems and the hierarchical dependencies between them with, respectively, the `Problem` class and the `Engine` class, all complicated internal mechanisms of GML/MLO such as gradient calculation and optimization execution order will be handled by Betty.
 For more details and advanced features, users can check out our [Documentation](https://leopard-ai.github.io/betty/) and [Tutorials](https://leopard-ai.github.io/betty/tutorial/basic/basic.html).